deprecate/generator-ember/readme.md

 `PATH=/usr/local/share/npm/bin:$PATH`

+### `You specified the templateName ... but it did not exist.`

+You probably added a view; restart the server.

 ## History

 ### 0.5.0 (2013-07-13)

 * Added basic scaffolding
-* Assume yes for Ember Data
+* By default, include Ember Data

 ### 0.4.1 (2013-07-13)